 I justify the fussing because the things that I am focused on are often significant.
 They seem worth fussing with.
-They are unfair, unjust or dangerous.
+They are unfair, unjust, or dangerous.
 They could be easily changed if only this or that person would admit that they are wrong.
 Surely, by fussing, someone somewhere somehow will realize all this and fix the craziness!

 First, when I go to bed I pause and thank God for his help for the day past, his help in “gracing” me to do my part.
-I leave all the results in his capable hands and then promise that when I awaken, I will thank God for the challenges ahead that teaches me to hate sin and appreciate the Lord, learn my need for him, his word and his people.
+I leave all the results in his capable hands and then promise that when I awaken, I will thank God for the challenges ahead that teach me to hate sin and appreciate the Lord, learn my need for him, his Word, and his people.

 Second, notice myself doing it again, without yelling at myself for doing it.

 Third, assure myself that if there is nothing that I can do right now, then it is OK to let it go.
 (This will not get the brain to quit by itself, but it must have permission to quit since it thinks that it is fussing for our own good.)

 - What can I do through Christ who strengthens me.

 - What do I have that God want me to stop and appreciate.